 EndNote:

-Football runs deep in James McAtee’s family, so it’s perhaps no surprise that he and his brother John found their place in professional sports.
+Similar to Archie Gray, Football runs deep in James McAtee’s family, so it’s perhaps no surprise that he and his brother John found their place in professional sports.
 With a heritage that includes both football and rugby league, James’s passion for the game is a continuation of a family legacy.
 His father and grandfather, both named John McAtee, were rugby league players—his dad even debuting for St Helens at just 16.
 And on the football side, his great-uncle was none other than Alan Ball, a member of England’s 1966 World Cup-winning team.

 James joined Manchester City when he was just 11, and by 18, he debuted for Pep Guardiola’s side in a memorable 6-1 win over Wycombe in the EFL Cup.
 The McAtee family does everything they can to support their sons, including arranging a schedule so they rarely miss a match.
 In one special instance, while James was scoring his first Champions League goal, his parents were in Northampton, watching John score for Bolton.